Welcome to The Rural Society at Warwick Farm

 About the Farm:

-The pre-Civil War farmhouse and main barn were restored first and then work began on saving the other out buildings.
+The House and Barn.
+The pre-Civil War farmhouse and main barn were restored first and then work began on saving the other outbuildings.
 The milk house was completely gutted and rehabbed to become a guest house with a full industrial kitchen, sitting, room, bath and large dormitory style, loft bedroom.
 A dilapidated mobile home once used for farm employees was removed and local Amish contractors built a small cottage in its place.
 Both are now available for overnight and weekend rental.
 The abandoned maple syrup house was converted to Page’s floral design studio and an outdoor entertainment space with an outdoor pizza oven.
 Two greenhouses were also added to extend the growing season for the large kitchen garden and numerous flower borders on the farm.

 Weddings & More:

-After the feature in Country Living and the first two sales, one of the Rural Society dealers thought that Warwick Farm would be the perfect place to host a romantic, farm wedding for her daughter, so The Rural Society at Warwick Farm Weddings was born.
+After the feature in Country Living and the first two sales, one of the Rural Society dealers thought that Warwick Farm would be the perfect place to host a romantic, farm wedding for her daughter, so The Rural Society at Warwick Farm Weddings were born.
 The farm has now become a desirable venue for outdoor weddings and other corporate and private events, able to host up to 350 people.
 The grounds and buildings are also available for photo and video shoots.

 Styling and antique prop rental are available from Page’s collection of vintage furniture and decorator items.
 Unique farm-grown flowers are also available for events as well as floral and garden design by appointment.